DoumanAsh/mishka/README.md

     - Although it has some shared state behind lock, it is probably more useful for property of being global config
     - I guess you can rely on shared state to optimize multiple queries?
 Not sure how useful it would be in practice
 - AWS & GCP features of object_store require manual enabling which is not convenient comparing to `polars`
-- Can transform underlying data if not supposed (e.g. INT96)